 Skills and abilities are important determinants of an individual's life and economic success.
 In economics, the process of skill acquisition first took center stage in the early literature on human capital that was pioneered by Gary Becker and Jacob Mincer, among others.
-Initially, the analysis of human capital accumulation was focused on cognitive skills that traditionally have been deemed relevant for shaping outcomes such as education and earnings (Murnane, Willett, and Levy 1995; Cawley, Heckman, and Vytlacil 2001).
-More recent literature has also shown how noncognitive skills such as perseverance, patience, sociability, and other personality and behavioral traits are important determinants of outcomes in childhood and adulthood (Heckman and Rubinstein 2001; Heckman, Stixrud, and Urzua 2006; Heckman, Pinto, and Savelyev 2013).
+Initially, the analysis of human capital accumulation was focused on cognitive skills that traditionally have been deemed relevant for shaping outcomes such as education and earnings (Murnane et al. 1995, Cawley et al. 2001).
+More recent literature has also shown how noncognitive skills such as perseverance, patience, sociability, and other personality and behavioral traits are important determinants of outcomes in childhood and adulthood (Heckman & Rubinstein 2001; Heckman et al. 2006, 2013).

 Different disciplines such as economics, psychology, and sociology share the view that childhood is a critical period in an individual's life because this is when many of the attributes that will affect adult outcomes are acquired.
-In economics, the consideration of family influences during childhood was popularized by the work of Becker and Tomes (1979, 1986), who analyze the role of endowments versus investment in the determination of intergenerational mobility.
+In economics, the consideration of family influences during childhood was popularized by the work of Becker & Tomes (1979, 1986), who analyze the role of endowments versus investment in the determination of intergenerational mobility.
 Since then, a large literature has aimed to understand the process through which children acquire skills in detail.

-In our parenting model in Section 2, the technology of skill acquisition is represented by equations (6) and (7), reproduced here for easy reference:
+In our parenting model in Section 2, the technology of skill acquisition is represented by Equations 6 and 7, reproduced here for easy reference:

-$$s_2 = f_1(S, s_1, I_1, d_1, x_1), \tag{10}$$
+$$s_2 = f_1(S, s_1, I_1, d_1, x_1),$$

-$$S' = f_2(S, s_2, I_2, d_2, x_2), \tag{11}$$
+$$S' = f_2(S, s_2, I_2, d_2, x_2),$$

-where the skill vectors during childhood s_t and adulthood (S for the parent, S' for the child) include both cognitive and noncognitive skills.
+where the skill vectors during childhood $s_t$ and adulthood (S for the parent, S' for the child) include both cognitive and noncognitive skills.
 This formulation of skill acquisition already incorporates some central insights of the recent literature on skill acquisition.
-For example, the technology gives a role to both endowments (represented by the parent's skills S and the child's initial skills s_1) and later investments in skills.
-Also, the technology allows for investment on part of both parent (I_t) and child (x_t), and the environment (such as schools, neighborhoods, and peers) also matters (d_t).
+For example, the technology gives a role to both endowments (represented by the parent's skills S and the child's initial skills $s_1$ ) and later investments in skills.
+The technology also allows for investment on the part of both parent ( $I_t$ ) and child ( $x_t$ ), and the environment (such as schools, neighborhoods, and peers) also matters ( $d_t$ ).
 An important feature of this formulation is that it allows for the cumulative formation of skills.
-The skills h_2 acquired during childhood are one of the inputs in skill acquisition during adolescence.
+The skills $b_2$ acquired during childhood are one of the inputs in skill acquisition during adolescence.
 The model allows for different degrees of complementarity or substitutability of early and late investments in skills.

-A focal point of the literature on skill formation is to pin down the technology (10) and (11) in more detail, beyond the general functional form.
+A focal point of the literature on skill formation is to pin down the technology in Equations 6 and 7 in more detail, beyond the general functional form.
 Some of the central questions in this literature are:

-- What is the relative importance of endowments, parental investment, own investment, and the environment for the acquisition of cognitive and noncognitive skills? - During which phase of childhood are investments in cognitive and noncognitive skills the most effective? - Are early and late investments in skills complements or substitutes?
+- What is the relative importance of endowments, parental investment, own investment, and the environment for the acquisition of cognitive and noncognitive skills? - During which phase of childhood are investments in cognitive and noncognitive skills most effective? - Are early and late investments in skills complements or substitutes?